cs3216/cs3216.github.io/assignments/mobile/index.md

   <strong class="milestone-counter">Milestone 7:</strong> Style different UI components
   within the application using CSS in a structured way (i.e. marks will be deducted if you submit messy code).
 Explain why your UI design is the best possible UI for your application.
-  Choose one of the CSS methodologies (or others you know of them) and implement it in your application.
+  Choose one of the CSS methodologies (or others if you know of them) and implement it in your application.
-  Justify your choice of approach.
+  Justify your choice of methodology.
 </div>

 ### Offline Operability and Data Persistence

 Very often, it is a good idea to provide the user with some level of offline operability.
-Even without an internet connection, your application should not be totally useless.
+Even without an internet connection, your application should not be totally dysfunctional.
 If there is something that can obviously be done offline, users will expect to be able to do so.

 For example, photo sharing applications should allow users to organise